 Kojiki and Nihon Shoki

-If you like fantasy tales, or tales about the supernatural and godly, then give these two a shot.
-While they’re both compilations of short stories, some stories may make references to others so you may get lost if you skip chapters.
+If you like fantasy tales or stories about the supernatural and divine, then give these two a shot.
+While they’re both compilations of short stories, some stories may make references to others, so you may get lost if you skip chapters.
 I recommend reading all the chapters in chronological order.

 Anthology of Japanese Literature

-If you don’t want to commit to just one text, or you want to cover a wider range of classic Japanese literature, then consider this Japanese book.
-It is a compilation of poems, short stories, theatre scripts, and specific chapters from novels, from all the years between ancient Japan and the Tokugawa period (mid-19th century).
-It includes the works of famous poets, scriptwriters and authors like Basho, Chikamatsu Monzaemon, and Lady Murasaki.
+If you don’t want to commit to just one text or you want to cover a wider range of classic Japanese literature, then consider this Japanese book.
+It is a compilation of poems, short stories, theatre scripts, and specific chapters from novels, from ancient Japan to the Tokugawa period (mid-19th century).
+It includes the works of famous poets, scriptwriters, and authors like Basho, Chikamatsu Monzaemon, and Lady Murasaki.

-If you’ve never read classic Japanese literature before, then this book is a good place to start.
-It’s not for everyone and it may be challenging to get through (then again, aren’t most classic texts?) but it’s definitely an interesting read and a good way to learn about Japanese values of impermanence, honour and shame.
+If you’ve never read classic Japanese literature before, this book is a good place to start.
+It’s not for everyone and may be challenging to get through, but it’s definitely an interesting read and a good way to learn about Japanese values of impermanence, honour, and shame.

 Sayonara, Gangsters by Genichiro Takahashi